To learn how you can support music and liturgy at SsAM

-The SsAM Choir is the main parish choir consisting of 20-25 singers with a core of eight professional staff singers (The SsAM Collegium).
+The SsAM Choir is the main parish choir consisting of 16-20 singers with a core of eight professional staff singers.
 The SsAM Choir sings regularly at the 10:30 a.m.
 Sunday liturgy as well as for special feast days and occasional concerts.
-Rehearsals are on Thursday evenings 7:30 – 9:30 p.m.
+The choir rehearses approximately once per month on Thursday evenings 7:00 – 9:00 p.m. and has a brief rehearsal after most services.
 Membership in the choir is open to members of the parish as well as singers from the community.
-Because of the difficulty level of the repertoire as well as the choir’s rigorous performing schedule, strong music reading skills are necessary.
+Because of the difficulty level of the repertoire as well as the choir’s rigorous performing schedule, good basic music reading skills are necessary.
 To inquire about singing with the SsAM Choir, contact the church office at 302-656-6628 or via the e-mail link below.

-Consisting of SsAM’s eight professional staff singers, the SsAM Collegium supports the singing of the parish choir and occasionally performs separately in concerts and special liturgies.
-In addition to singing frequently in the context of liturgy, the SsAM Collegium performs throughout the community.
+Consisting of SsAM’s eight professional singers, the SsAM Staff Singers support the singing of the parish choir and occasionally performs separately in concerts and special liturgies.
 Click here for photos and bios of each of the singers.

 Delaware ChoralArts